 Salted Caramel Fudge

 Salted Caramel Fudge is the perfect combination of salty and sweet!
 This merger brings life to your taste buds for sure!
 Sometimes I crave salt and sometimes I crave sweet…luckily, there is salted caramel!
 Salted caramel is all the rage, found on so many treats like my Salted Caramel Brownie Marshmallow Hi-Hat Cookies, so making a Salted Caramel Fudge makes total sense!
+I also have cookies and cream fudge, another delightful combination of flavors.

 What is a Candy Thermometer?